ImFalling/FrickShow/readme.md

 ```

-**Finally, create a folder in the directory of your HTML file named indentically
+**Finally, for every basediv, create a folder in the directory of your HTML file with the same exact name as the ID of your basediv.**

+Put all your images (As PNG Files) in this folder - and name them like so:
+*id#*

+e.g.

+mainSlide1.png

+mainSlide2.png

+mainSlide3.png

 ### Sidenotes